zhexuphd/home/index.md

 - **[Aug.
 2023]** Successfully defended my Ph.D. at the University of Cologne.
 My advisor, [Prof. Dr. Martin Scott](https://research-portal.uea.ac.uk/en/persons/martin-scott), addressed me as Dr. Xu for the first time!

 {% include_relative _includes/publications.md %}
-You can also find a full list of my publications on my Google Scholar

 ## Ongoing DFG Project